SignalFlagZ/sd-civitai-browser/README.md

 ## Versions

 ### v1.7 beta2
+- The number of tabs can be changed in Settings
-- The number of cards per page can now be changed.
+- The number of cards per page can now be changed
 - Add Civitai Browser to Settings
 - If there is no tkinter module, continue with limited functionality (experimental)
 - Clicking on the image sends infotext to txt2img.
 If local, copy to clipboard